UKGovernmentBEIS/beis-report-official-development-assistance/doc/architecture/decisions/0003-use-dotenv-for-managing-environment-variables.md

 ## Consequences

-Should Docker and Docker Compose be added to the project the environment variables will need to be loaded with `docker-compose up --env-file=.env.development` rather than `docker-compose.env` which is a pattern we have used.
+Should Docker and Docker Compose be added to the project the environment variables will need to be loaded with `docker compose up --env-file=.env.development` rather than `docker-compose.env` which is a pattern we have used.
 Having 2 files for managing environment variables such as `.env*` and `docker-compose.env*` is undesirable due to the overhead in keeping these in sync.

 DotEnv loads environment variables but doesn't offer an interface as Figaro did.
 For DotEnv you'd access by writing `ENV['foo']` rather than `DotEnv.foo`.
 We will need to make a supporting decision to use [Climate Control](https://thoughtbot.com/blog/testing-and-environment-variables#use-climate-control) to support testing.